ANIFASUMBA/Fahreinheit-to-Celsious/README.md

-This is a java program that prompts the user to input temperature in Fahrenheit and then converts it to Celsious.
+This is a java program that prompts the user to input temperature in Fahrenheit and then converts it to Celsious